Deep Diversity-Enhanced Feature Representation of Hyperspectral Images: Proposed Method

 Considering that the rank of a 2-D matrix indicates the independence/freedom of its elements, we analyze the rank of the feature matrix $\mathbf{F}$ to quantitatively measure its diversity.
 Specifically, based on the property of matrix multiplication, from Eq. (\ref{equ:convmatrix}), we have

 where $\texttt{Rank}(\cdot)$ returns the rank of an input 2-D matrix.
 As the values of $M$ and $C$ are usually at the same level, we have $M \ll k^3C \ll B'H'W'$, resulting in $\texttt{Rank}(\mathbf{F})\leq M$.
 Therefore, relieving the upper bound of $\texttt{Rank}(\mathbf{F})$, which is fundamentally limited by that of $\texttt{Rank}(\mathbf{A})$, is the prerequisite to promote the learning of diverse and powerful features.
-To this end, we propose to raise the upper bound of $\texttt{Rank}(\mathbf{A})$ by altering the network topology directly, i.e., structure-level feature diversity enhancement (Section \ref{Sec:ReConv}).
+To this end, we propose a rank-enhanced spatial-spectral symmetrical convolution set (ReS$^3$-ConvSet) to raise the upper bound of $\texttt{Rank}(\mathbf{A})$ by altering the network topology directly, i.e., structure-level feature diversity enhancement (Section \ref{Sec:ReConv}).
 Besides, considering that a large proportion of kernel weights tend to converge to a marginal set of principal components during back-propagation \cite{denil2013predicting,shang2016understanding,Lin2020HRank}, we further explicitly regularize the feature matrix $\mathbf{F}$ to make it deviate from an approximately low-rank one, i.e., content-level feature diversity enhancement (Section \ref{Sec:Rankloss}).